 The French countryside is full of cute towns, villages, vineyards and beautiful landscapes to explore.
-After visiting France more times than I can count, I’ve put together my list of favourite places in the French countryside not to be missed.
+After visiting France more times than I can count, I’ve put together my list of favourite places in the French countryside not to be missed to help you plan your own visit to the glorious French countryside.
+Post updated June 2022.

 Viviers is a small commune in the south of France that is not very talked about, much less visited.
 There are some fabulous small towns in the south of France that experience hardly any tourist visitors.
 This makes them incredibly unique and makes it possible to feel like a local.
 Although the Chocolat film was shot in Flavigny-sur-Ozerain, for me Viviers is the closest I have felt to a similar experience.